 April 21, 2016, was a sad day when thousands of music fans grieved the death of iconic American musician, Prince Rogers Nelson (better known as “Prince”).
 He mysteriously died in an elevator … until an autopsy report revealed his cause of death was accidental overdose of the opioid Fentanyl.
 An updated report now reveals that he had “exceedingly high” amounts of Fentanyl.
 But how did Prince get the highly potent drug?
 It’s one of many questions Prince’s siblings are wondering while they decide whether there is a viable wrongful death lawsuit against Prince’s treating physicians.

-If you have lost a loved one and think you may have a wrongful death lawsuit, contact The Law Offices of Loren Scott Etengoff today.
+If you have lost a loved one and think you may have a wrongful death lawsuit, contact the Etengoff Pak Law Group today.

 Is There a Potential Wrongful Death Lawsuit?

 If Prince’s death is caused by someone else’s negligence or intentional act, wrongful death laws give Prince’s siblings — as Prince’s surviving relatives and Trustees of Prince’s estate — a civil remedy.
 Every state has their specific wrongful death laws, but the general principles are essentially the same: